Under-confidence Backdoors Are Resilient and Stealthy Backdoors: Experiments

 \subsubsection{Attack Effectiveness}

 Table \ref{tab:static_attack_results} shows the performance of the victim models on the clean and poisoned test sets.
-We activated all four LSBAs at the inference time to get the reported performance in the table.
-As can be seen from the table, on the clean data set, the victim models of smooth attacks perform quite similar to those of the hard attacks, with accuracy near 100\% on MNIST/GTSRB, 94\% on CIFAR10, and 79\% on CelebA.
-On the poisoned data set, the smooth attacks also perform similar to their hard counterparts, achieving above 90\% attack success rate on all datasets.
+For attacks by our strategy, we activated all four backdoors in the attack stage to obtain the reported performance in this table.
+As can be seen from the table, on the clean data set, the victim models of the smooth attacks perform quite similar to those of the hard attacks, with accuracy near 100\% on MNIST/GTSRB, 94\% on CIFAR10, and 79\% on CelebA.
+On the poisoned data set, the smooth attacks also perform similarly to their hard counterparts, achieving above 90\% attack success rate on all datasets.
 These results show that our label-smoothing strategy would not degrade the attack effectiveness.